saheedniyi02/krecommend/README.md

 ```
 The returned recommendations is a simple python dictionary with length (k, the number of requested recommendations)\
 Each key in the dictionary represents the primary_key of that particular
-recommendation in the database, while the value represents the similarity (in %).
+recommendation in the database, while the value represents the similarity (in %).The items in the dictionary are arranged in descending order of the similarity.

 The primary key can then be used to query the table to get more information on the recommendations.